Your Ashgabat and Turkmenistan Questions Answered: Visas, Safety, and the Door to Hell

 Q: What about getting carpets out of the country?

 Any carpet purchase requires an export certificate from the Carpet Museum.
 Without it, customs will confiscate the carpet at the airport.
 The process takes 1-2 days and costs vary.
-Buy carpets early in your trip.
+Buy carpets early in the trip.

 Q: Best time to visit?

 March to May and September to November (20-30°C).
 Summers are brutal (45°C+).
 Winter is mild (5-15°C).
-The Darvaza Crater is spectacular any season — nighttime is the point.
+The Darvaza Crater is spectacular in any season — nighttime is the point.

-Q: Can I extend beyond Ashgabat?
+Q: Can you extend beyond Ashgabat?

 Quick Reference